yuanbei/Nars-Wiki/Procedural-Inference.md

 `*** [02] (--, <(*, {SELF}, key001) --> hold>). :|:`

 This is a judgment (indicated by ".") saying that the key is not holding by the system.
-Here "--" is negation, and ":|:" indicates present tense.
+Here "--" is the negation connector, and ":|:" indicates present tense.

 Truth-values are optional for input judgments.
 To make things simple, in this example all input judgments are given as binary statements, which means the default truth-value %1.0;0.9% will be assigned to them by the system.
-Since the internal representation requires a higher accuracy than external communication, all the derived judgments will have their truth-values represented explicitly.
+Since the internal representation requires higher accuracy than external communication, all the derived judgments will have their truth-values represented explicitly.

 ```
 *** [03] <(&/, <(*, {SELF}, key001) --> reachable>, (^pick, {SELF}, key001)) =/> <(*, {SELF}, key001) --> hold>>.